-- High integrity implementation of Article 6 in line with overall Paris Agreement objectives
+- High integrity implementation of Article 6 in line with the objectives of the Paris Agreement

-- Quantitative and qualitative assessment of Kyoto mechanisms current impact
+- Quantitative and qualitative assessment of Clean Development Mechanism under the Kyoto Protocol

 - Credible use cases of voluntary carbon markets (VCM) with integrity

-- Impact and reform needs of CORSIA to address international aviation’s climate impact
+- Impact and reform needs for CORSIA to address international aviation’s climate impact

 - Methods for evaluating net-zero or climate neutrality claims of governments and companies